smlederer/Mini-Project-Collection/Dice Simulator with Custom Dice/README.md

-# Monte Carlo Non-Standard Dice Simulation
+# Dice Simulator with Custom Dice

 Using Monte Carlo simulations, find the distributions of non-standard dice.